bobjzhang/cookie-crudder-node/README.md

 # cookie-crudder-nodejs
-Cookie Cutter For CRUD Operations Using Node.js
+Cookie Cutter For CRUD Operations Using Node Express Mongoose and Mongo to play around with.

 Build cookie-crudder-node
 ==========================